OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 ## Custom Options

-It’s important to note that there are many ways to combine these approaches.
+It's important to note that there are many ways to combine these approaches.
 Many websites use what is called a Content Delivery Network (CDN), which takes some of the burden (serving images and other static content) off of a website and speeds it up greatly.
 Dynamic sites (such as those powered by content management systems like Joomla, Wordpress and Drupal), can sometimes be "converted" into static sites that can be fully hosted (mirrored) using CDNs.

 Content Delivery Networks can help reduce bandwidth costs and load during DDoS attacks, which, if your host is powerful enough for the rest, can get you through.
 There are hundreds of CDN services, including Akamai and Amazon CloudFront.
 MaxCDN has a free level of service, but generally, cost scales with bandwidth, meaning that these may become a financial drain during a DDoS attack.
 These often require a bit of technical expertise to get working, and you should work with your webmaster.